Tantor: Tantor in the works of Edgar Rice Burroughs

 Tantor's next chronological appearance is in the fourth novel, The Son of Tarzan, written and published prior to Jungle Tales.
 In this book he is befriended by Tarzan's son Korak and becomes a key figure in the plot.
 At the climax of the novel in chapter 27 he is stopped in the midst of a rampage by a word of command from Tarzan himself.
 This scene, in which Tantor recognizes his former companion after the latter had been absent many years, confirms that this elephant is the same as the one originally befriended by Tarzan.

+Tantor also appears in the fourteenth novel, Tarzan the Invincible.

 Tantor in other media

-In the Walt Disney produced animated movie Tarzan (1999), Tantor is the personal name of this original elephant companion of Tarzan's rather than a term designating all elephants.
+In the Walt Disney produced animated film Tarzan (1999), Tantor is the personal name of this original elephant companion of Tarzan's rather than a term designating all elephants.
 In this version, Tantor is a sweet-natured yet highly phobic elephant afraid of many things, such as germs and frightening sounds.
 His and other elephants' skin color is brown or reddish, instead of gray.
 Tantor is voiced by Wayne Knight in the first film and by Jim Cummings in subsequent appearances.

-In books two (On the Steel Breeze) and thre e(Poseidon's Wake) of the Alastair Reynolds series Poseidon's Children, Tantors are the name adopted by a number of cognitively enhanced elephants who are imbued with rudimentary speech and inner monologue, the use of tools, a sense of identity and so on via neural implants, and which travel to the planets Crucible and Orison aboard holoships, supported by members of the Akinya spacefaring family.
+In books two (On the Steel Breeze) and three (Poseidon's Wake) of the Alastair Reynolds series Poseidon's Children, Tantors are the name adopted by a number of cognitively enhanced elephants who are imbued with rudimentary speech and inner monologue, the use of tools, a sense of identity and so on via neural implants, and which travel to the planets Crucible and Orison aboard holoships, supported by members of the Akinya spacefaring family.